 Our designers added there a predesigned section for the contact information in the template.
 You can easily change it to yours there.

-Where you can use PPT infographics
+Where you can use PPT vertical infographic

 - create comparison infographics – presenting various qualitative (texts) and quantitative (numbers) information:

 - show a product development roadmap infographics or milestones of a project (use numbering or little flags for years or milestones over time)

 - presenting enumeration list infographics of your product or service, its benefits, features, financial values, and marketing reviews.

 - showing quarter and annual reports as key data infographics and bringing clarity to your presentation.
 End with a call to action and contact information.

 - showing market shares (you can compare two or three of them), sales quotas, and costs, then elaborate by dive-in infographics going into detail about some of the critical areas.
 Finish such infographics with a summary bottom line.

 The final infographics made in PowerPoint can be easily exported into other formats, such as PDF or a bitmap picture (using Save As function).
 A few common ways infographics are applied:

 - inserting information into your website or blog (exporting to PNG bitmap format) as an attractive way to pass information about your product or service